 Phone: 724.287.8711 x8164

-Behavior Intervention Team (BIT): If you hear anyone say they want to hurt themselves or anyone else, or if you are having these feelings yourself, Tell Somebody.
-Our Tell Somebody team members are here to help you.
+Campus Assessment Response & Evaluation (CARE)Team: If you hear anyone say they want to hurt themselves or anyone else, or if you are having these feelings yourself, contact the CARE Team.
+Our CARE Team members are here to help you.
 You can talk to any of our team members and they will check it out.
-Website: http://www.bc3.edu/police/tell-somebody.asp
+Website: http://www.bc3.edu/care/index.asp

 Campus Police: Located in the Student Success Center, the BC3 Campus Police Department exists to protect and serve the students, faculty, staff and visitors of the college, while maintaining a safe atmosphere to help encourage normal and intellectual growth.
 The campus police department is responsible for law enforcement on campus, and the officers are vested with all the powers, authority and responsibility of any police officer of the commonwealth on property owned or operated by the college, including immediate adjacent public roads and property.
 Website: http://www.bc3.edu/police/ Phone Number: 724-287-8711 x8394